WatDuhHekBro/VelsarborEnglish/README.md

 AFAIK, the people who previously worked on translations never published their progress, and it seems like they haven't worked on it since.

 Why am I doing this?
 Because Velsarbor looks exciting!
 Unfortunately, I can't understand German, and if I could, I wouldn't be doing this.
 So if I'm going to be putting everything into Google Translate to understand what's going on, I may as well go one step further and make whatever I've got public.

+# Pronunciations
+Cibon: Pronounced with a hard C, so basically "Key-bon".
+The stress is on the first syllable.
+Zojeno: The J here is pronounced as a Y, so like "Zoyeno".
+(And for that matter, all J's are pronounced as Y's, because German.)